 The wideout was shipped to the Oakland Raiders in 2005 in exchange for a first round and seventh round pick.
 Moss was never content in Oakland, however, and the team traded him to the New England Patriots after two seasons during the 2007 NFL Draft.

-In 2007, Moss had one of the best seasons for a wide receiver in National Football League history, hauling in an NFL record 23 touchdown receptions in the regular season.
+In 2007, the professional football player had one of the best seasons for a wide receiver in National Football League history, hauling in an NFL record 23 touchdown receptions in the regular season.
 The Patriots would make the Super Bowl in 2007 after an undefeated campaign, but lost dramatically to the New York Giants.

 Moss signed a new three-year deal with the Patriots and was a key piece of Bill Belichick’s offense in 2008 and 2009 before being traded back to the Vikings in 2010.
 Moss was waived by the Vikings four weeks after the acquisition after making critical comments.
 He was claimed on waivers by the Tennessee Titans.